marcusambra/Developments/Quality Inspection/README.md

 ![Purchase_order](https://github.com/marcusambra/Developments/blob/master/Quality%20Inspection/Images/purchase_order_6.png)

-If you navigate in the Warehouse Entry created from the Purchase Receipt, you will see the Positive Adjustment has been posted to the bin Code “QA” which was defined in the Location Card.
+If you navigate in the Warehouse Entry created from the Purchase Receipt, you will see the Positive Adjustment has been posted to the bin Code “QI” which was defined in the Location Card.

 ![Purchase_order](https://github.com/marcusambra/Developments/blob/master/Quality%20Inspection/Images/warehouse_posting_7.png)